threefoldfoundation/info_sdk/src/usecases/storage/s3_storage.md

 #### Setup your overlay network (skip this step if you have a network setup and available)

 An overlay network creates a private peer2peer network over selected nodes.
-In this notebook it is assumend you have created one by following this [notebook](https://github.com/threefoldfoundation/info_projectX/blob/development/code/jupyter/SDK_examples/network/overlay_network.ipynb)
+In this notebook it is assumed you have created one by following this [notebook](https://github.com/threefoldfoundation/info_projectX/blob/development/code/jupyter/SDK_examples/network/overlay_network.ipynb)

 #### Design the S3 simple storage solution